mojodna/gatsby-remark-copy-images/README.md

-# gatsby-typegen-remark-copy-images
+# gatsby-remark-copy-images

 Copies images referenced from markdown to your `public` folder.

 ## Install

-`npm install --save gatsby-typegen-remark-copy-images`
+`npm install --save gatsby-remark-copy-images`

 ## How to use